Who doesn’t love indulging in all that Halloween candy after an exciting night of trick-or-treating?

 What can be done to avoid the pain, discomfort and financial cost associated with tooth decay and gum disease?
 The American Dental Association says that quality preventative dental care is the key to achieving good oral health for both children and adults.

 You already know that brushing your teeth is important for reducing risk of tooth decay and gum disease.
+It also helps to whiten teeth.
 But did you know that brushing your teeth correctly is just as important as brushing in the first place?

-How do you brush your teeth properly?
-Here are four important habits to help you out.
+What is the correct way to brush your teeth?
+Here are four important habits to help you out when brushing your teeth.